flowlayer

 4. Auto-discovery (see right)

-search Auto-discovery order
+Auto-discovery order

 Scans the current directory in this order when no explicit path is given: